clap-rs/clap/README.md

 * **Global Arguments**: Arguments can optionally be defined once, and be available to all child subcommands.
 * **Custom Validations**: You can define a function to use as a validator of argument values.
 Imagine defining a function to validate IP addresses, or fail parsing upon error.
 This means your application logic can be soley focused on *using* values.
 * **POSIX Compatible Conflicts** - In POSIX args can be conflicting, but not fail parsing because whichever arg comes *last* "wins" to to speak.
 This allows things such as aliases (i.e. `alias ls='ls -l'` but then using `ls -C` in your terminal which ends up passing `ls -l -C` as the final arguments.
 Since `-l` and `-C` aren't compatible, this effectively runs `ls -C` in `clap` if you choose...`clap` also supports hard conflicts that fail parsing).
 (Thanks to [Vinatorul](https://github.com/Vinatorul)!)
+* **Support for building CLIs from YAML** - This keeps your Rust source nice and tidy!

 ## Quick Example

 The following two examples show a quick example of some of the very basic functionality of `clap`.
 For more advanced usage, such as requirements, exclusions, groups, multiple values and occurrences see the [video tutorials](https://www.youtube.com/playlist?list=PLza5oFLQGTl0Bc_EU_pBNcX-rhVqDTRxv), [documentation](http://kbknapp.github.io/clap-rs/clap/index.html), or `examples/` directory of this repository.

- *NOTE:* Both examples are functionally the same, but show two different styles in which to use `clap`
+ *NOTE:* All these examples are functionally the same, but show three different styles in which to use `clap`

 ```rust
 // (Full example with detailed comments in examples/01a_QuickExample.rs)